National Arts and Humanities Youth Program Awards

 Each of the winning 15 community groups will receive $10,000 and 12 months of technological assistance in honor of their achievements.
 The winning programs will also be profiled on the website for the National Arts and Humanities.
 These outstanding after-school programs stimulate and motivate children of all ages and backgrounds.
 They foster creativity, self-expression, and academic improvement.
 The programs also form safe harbors for children during after-school hours, including evenings, weekends, and vacations.

-thursday, november 21.
-2024 - (week 47)
+saturday, december 21.
+2024 - (week 51)